ErikEJ/erikej.github.io/_posts/2020-10-12-ef-core-sqlserver-scaffolding-gotchas.md

 SQL Server allows blank column names in tables, but this causes the following error when scaffolding: `The string argument 'originalIdentifier' cannot be empty.`

 **Workarounds**
 - Use EF Core Power Tools, which contains a fix for this.
-(Fix will also be in EF Core 6.0)
+(Fix is also in EF Core 6.0)
 - Rename the column :-)

-### When using the EF Core 5 command line tools, pluralization is suddenly enabled
+### When using the EF Core 5 or later command line tools, pluralization is suddenly enabled

 **Issue**